 That gap between broadcasting an alert and actually managing what comes after it is the real challenge in school emergency communication.
 And it's a gap that most traditional systems weren't designed to close.

-Why Most School Emergency Systems Alert But Don't Coordinate
+Why School Emergency Systems Alert But Fail to Coordinate

 Traditional PA systems typically have fixed, hardware-defined activation points with a console in the main office or a microphone station at the front desk.
 Adding a new activation location means running new hardware.
 Granting a security officer temporary broadcast access requires a wiring project.
 When an incident happens somewhere other than where those fixed points are located, the activation chain depends entirely on someone getting to the right piece of hardware in time.